Are you worried about your corn snake not eating?

 Baby corn snakes don’t need to be fed every day, but they will need to eat every 5-7 days.

 If they go longer than a week, it’s a sign of concern.

 These growing creatures need more nutrition to fully develop and get to a good size.

 So they can’t last as long as adults can.

 Also, baby corn snakes don’t go into brumation, so you won’t have to consider this until they’re adults and grow.

-Corn snakes are considered adults at one year in age and 3′ feet in length.
+Corn snakes are considered adults at one year and 3′ feet in length.

 Why Won’t My Corn Snake Eat?

 There are several reasons your corn snake isn’t eating.

 It is alarming, but it’s most likely nothing to panic over.